liqd/adhocracy3/docs/source/CSS_Guidelines.rst

       -  They must decide whether the new object, state, … should be part of core or theme.
       -  They must provide semantically rich names for all new features.
-         (e.g. "light-forground" instead of "grey"; see Robert C Martin, Clean Code, Chapter 2)
+         (e.g. "light-foreground" instead of "grey"; see Robert C Martin, Clean Code, Chapter 2)
       -  They must provide all necessary information and files as soon as possible (to avoid delays, preliminary dummy files may be